gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.ModContent.md

 ## ModContent.GetTextureGUID(string) Method

-(Cross-Game compatible) Gets a texture's GUID by name for this mod
+Gets a texture's GUID by name for this mod
 <br/>
 Returns null if a Texture hasn't been loaded with that name